libp2p/workspace-go-libp2p/README.md

 _Fun fact: Go mod makes bold assertions about immutability, and this transpires even to file permissions under the module cache.
-A quick `ls -l` therein shows that go devoids downloaded modules of write permissions even for the owner._
+A quick `ls -l` therein shows that go strips away write permissions from downloaded modules, even for the owner._

 ## Local development